Ready to learn how to write a killer real estate agent bio?

-But crafting a real estate agent bio that builds trust, credibility, and resonates with your target market isn’t as difficult as it seems.
-Really, it’s just six steps.
+But crafting a real estate agent bio that builds trust and credibility and resonates with your target market isn’t as tricky.
+It’s just six steps.

 Here are those steps – each with pertinent examples to illustrate my point.

-6 Steps to Craft a Winning Real Estate Agent Bio
+How to Write a Winning Real Estate Agent Bio with Examples

 Step #1: Understand your market